Causes of sexual impotence

 Depression: Depression can negatively affect erectile function.

-Relationship problems: Conflicts or problems in a relationship can lead to sexual impotence.
+Relationship problems: Conflicts or problems in a couple's relationship can lead to sexual impotence.

-Low self-esteem: Lack of self-confidence can have an impact on erectile function.
+Low self-esteem: Lack of self-confidence can impact erectile function.

 Sexual trauma: Past traumatic experiences can influence sexual function.

-Performance Concerns: Constant worry about sexual performance can lead to anxiety and erection difficulties.
+Performance concerns: Constant worry about sexual performance can lead to anxiety and erectile difficulties.

 Hormonal causes: